metaplex-foundation/aura/CONTRIBUTING.md

 -   Include tests for new functionality.
 -   Keep pull requests focused and reasonably sized.

+### Release Process

+1.  **Creating a Release Branch:**

+    ```bash
+    git checkout develop
+    git pull origin develop
+    git checkout -b release/x.y.z  # e.g., release/1.2.0
+    ```

+2.  **Stabilization and Bug Fixes:**
+    -   The release branch is used for final testing and stabilization.
+    -   **Do not add new features to a release branch.**
+    -   If bugs are found during this phase:
+        -   Fix the bug on `develop` (ideally in a feature branch).
+Create a pull request for this fix, targeting `develop`.
+Once approved and merged (squash merge), cherry-pick the commit onto the release branch:
+            ```bash
+            git checkout release/x.y.z
+            git cherry-pick <commit_hash_from_develop>
+            ```

+3.  **Merging the Release:**
+    -   Once the release is stable, merge it into `main`:
+        ```bash
+        git checkout main
+        git pull origin main
+        git merge --no-ff release/x.y.z  # --no-ff creates a merge commit
+        git tag -a x.y.z -m "Release x.y.z"  # Tag the release
+        git push origin main --tags
+        ```
+    -   Then, merge the release branch into `develop`:
+        ```bash
+        git checkout develop
+        git pull origin develop
+        git merge --no-ff release/x.y.z
+        git push origin develop
+        ```

-## Troubleshooting
+### Troubleshooting

 - **macOS Build Issues (OpenSSL/protobuf-src):** If you encounter build failures related to C/C++ libraries like OpenSSL or `protobuf-src` on macOS, try reinstalling the command-line tools:

     ```bash
     sudo rm -rf /Library/Developer/CommandLineTools